Transit Investment Priorities for Fiscal Year 2016 (July 2015–June 2016)

 Ensuring our riders’ security

 TriMet and its Transit Police Division use community policing to reduce and discourage crime on the transit system.
-Key partnerships and a neighborhood approach to crime prevention, along with Transit Police strategies and TriMet security tools, will make our system even safer for our riders and employees.
+In addition to using Crime Prevention through Environment Design (CPTED) standards of open sightlines and good lighting, TriMet relies on key partnerships and a neighborhood approach to crime prevention, along with other security tools.

 Keeping the MAX system in good shape

-TriMet continues to invest in MAX maintenance and infrastructure to improve safety, reliability and on-time performance.
-This includes incorporating industry best practices, as well as implementing the Secretary of State’s audit recommendations related to system reliability.
-Some of the major State of Good Repair improvements include:
+With a 30-year old MAX system, TriMet continues to invest in maintenance and infrastructure to improve safety, reliability and on-time performance.
+This includes incorporating industry best practices, as well as implementing the recommendations related to system reliability.

 Buying new buses

 By 2017, we will have replaced all of the remaining high-floor buses in the fleet (those with steps at the door).
-The new buses are also more efficient and have much lower emissions.
-See http://trimet.org/newbuses/ for more details about the features of the new buses.
+The new buses are also more efficient and have much lower emissions compared to the older buses they are replacing (95% reduction in nitrous oxides and 98% reduction in particulate matter).

 Advancing bus technology

-Completing the Portland-Milwaukie Light Rail Transit Project
+Completing the Portland-Milwaukie Light Rail Transit Project/MAX Orange Line

 Crossing the Willamette River with a new transit bridge